gossi/talk-ember-cqs-2025/slides.md

 - Complementary to the business
 - eg. give you the locale string for a domain object
-- A failure is less important (may cause "weird rendering")
+- A failure is "neglectable" (may cause "weird rendering")

 </v-click>